JRoloS/JRoloS/README.md

 # 👋 Hi, I’m Jorge Rolo
 - 🚀 I code for fun and to keep my skills sharp.
-- 🌱 Python, JScript, PHP and currently Learning a bit of Lua
+- 🌱 Python, JScript, PHP, SQL
 - 📫 Leave me a message.
 I'm always happy to talk about code...